TYSONS, VA.—Diversity and inclusion aren’t just right from an ethical and legal perspective. They also can be good for a company’s economic interests.

 In addition, DeRenzi discussed her experience in recruiting, retaining, and promoting attorneys in the US Navy JAG Corp, and how diversity factored into these responsibilities.
 Several audience members also shared their experiences in an open discussion.

 The event took place Nov.
 5 in Womble Bond Dickinson’s Northern Virginia office.
-Attendees included Womble Bond Dickinson attorneys Sara Mariska, Keith Mendelson, Dean Rutley and David Scott as well as Client Service Director Cameron Hunt.
+Attendees included Womble Bond Dickinson attorneys Sara Mariska, Keith Mendelson, Dean Rutley and David Scott.

 Womble Working Sessions aren’t typical information sessions – no panelists, no presenters, more open discussion among executives about important topics.
 Attendees are invited to “roll up their sleeves” and join the conversation as speakers and guests exchange best practices and crowdsource ideas from peer professionals about opportunities and challenges we have in common.